 Measuring Tools

 This is where various measuring tools come into play.
-From measuring spoons, to scales, here are a few measuring tools you should always keep in your kitchen.
+From measuring spoons to scales, here are a few measuring tools you should always keep in your kitchen between your cooking tools and utensils.

 Chefs Pick: These super sleek stainless steel measuring spoons come with a narrow 'spoon' to allow you to scoop from narrow jars and containers such as spice jars!

-Chefs Pick: Besides my regular set of measuring cups, I also like to keep a larger set of these Pyrex measuring cups.
-They are great for easily measuring and pouring liquids with.
+Chef's Pick: Besides my regular set of measuring cups, I also like to keep a larger set of these Pyrex measuring cups.
+They are great for easily measuring and pouring liquids.

 I love digital scales for their accuracy, but they do require a battery, which can run out at the most inopportune times.
 Mechanical scales while not as accurate (and they need to be recalibrated occasionally) require no battery.